 The panel covers nearly all the traditional definitions of operas and musicals, but none of them is really satisfactory, and I think I may have thought of a helpful sidestep.
 First, though, here are the standard definitions, in the order I encountered them as a teen:

-1. Operas are through-composed, while musicals have numbers with script in-between
+1. Operas are through-sung, while musicals have numbers with script in-between

 I heard this one quite a bit in high school, but I don’t think anyone buys it anymore.
 Carmen has dialogue, and is certainly an opera.
 Cats has no dialogue, and certainly isn’t.

 2. Operas are just old musicals.